onap/integration/docs/docs_vfw_edgex_k8s.rst

            "service-type": "vfw-k8s"
   }

-Add Service-Subscription to the tenant (resource-version changes based on actual value at the time):
+Add Service-Subscription to the tenant.
+The parameter resource-version is a timestamp.

 ::